vivaria/edisonrul.ing/docs/source/cards/r/roc-from-the-valley-of-haze.md

 ### Card Rulings

-●Because this effect is a mandatory Trigger Effect, you can't miss the timing with it.
+*   Because this effect is a mandatory Trigger Effect, you can't miss the timing with it.
-●So even if you send Roc from the Valley of Haze to the GY as a cost, or in the middle of a chain, it will still be shuffled into your Deck (after resolving the current series of events).
+*   So even if you send Roc from the Valley of Haze to the GY as a cost, or in the middle of a chain, it will still be shuffled into your Deck (after resolving the current series of events).